holidayextras/sossity-pipeline-python-sample/README.md

 1. Make sure your package name is unique in the Sossity simulator if you'll be running it there.
 1. `mvn package` to bundle all the Java and Python dependencies, assuming you ran `pip install`
 1. This should create a `target/pythonsample-bundled-0.1-ALPHA.jar` which you can use in the simulator like any other Sossity jar file.
+1. You can execute this sample with `java -jar target/pythonsample-bundled-0.1-ALPHA.jar`

 # How Sossity deploys it.